 3. Email Sign-up

 You might be happily surprised how many people are willing to give their time to a cause, even if they don’t have the financial resources to donate.
-If spreading awareness and recruiting volunteers is on your list of priorities, the Wix App Market has something for that, too.
-The MailChimp App can help you get more people involved and keep them in the loop.
-Setup is fast and you can send out customized newsletters and emails to subscribers directly from your site.
+If spreading awareness and recruiting volunteers is on your list of priorities, then Wix has something for that, too.
+Wix ShoutOut is the easiest way to send beautiful newletters and can help you get more people involved and keep them in the loop.
+Setup is fast and you can send out customized newsletters and emails to subscribers directly from your Wix Account.
 You can even share messages on your social networks, manage subscribers, and track results.